 Images taken with the 16.1 megapixel APS-C sensor are amazing.
 Noise is practically non-existent on lower ISO settings, while the camera has a decent amount of tricks up its sleeve to keep it at a minimum even when reaching its ISO limits.
 Auto Object Framing swiftly identifies subjects with one half-press of the shutter release.
 They’re even identified for better tracking.
 You can interact with the image adjustment controls directly via the menu wheel and a few interactive sliders, so changing settings on the fly is not a problem either.

 Both RAW and JPEG formats are supported, and you can let your creativity bloom even further by using one of eleven fun filers to spice things up.
 If you want to try your hand at videography as well, this camera offers an entry-level experience and is capable of shooting in Full HD at 25 fps.
 It’s not the best options out there, but users focusing primarily on photography won’t mind.

-What some of them may mind though is the NEX-3N’s below-average burst mode.
-At just 4 frames per second it lags behind other entries in the list.
+What some of them might mind though is the NEX-3N’s below-average burst mode.
+At just 4 frames per second, it lags behind other entries in the list.
 Another of its downsides is the lack of an electronic viewfinder.
 Finally, users who’d like to improve the quality of their work by adding external flashes, shotgun mics, etc. will find the absence of a hot shoe mount disappointing.

 |Dimensions: 4.6 x 2.6 x 1.6 in|